loretogt/dataProcesses/README.md

 * Report: This is the project report, which is divided into two parts.
     * Project plan: It contains an introduction, preliminary concepts, the goals, the work plan, the risk plan and the budget.
     * Technical report: The analysis and code that has been developed is explained.
 It contains the data exploration, data visualization, data preprocessing, explanatory data analysis and data modeling.
+* COVID19_data.csv: These are the data used in the technical part.